-On February 15, 2019, there were approximately 208 record holders and as of February 8, 2019, there were approximately 24,155 beneficial owners of our common stock.
+As of February 3, 2020, there were approximately 192 record holders and 25,445 beneficial owners of our common stock.

 Dividends

 Historically, we have not paid dividends on our common stock, and we currently do not intend to pay any dividends on our common stock in the foreseeable future.
 We currently plan to retain any earnings to finance the growth of our business rather than to pay cash dividends.
 Payments of any cash dividends in the future will depend on our financial condition, results of operations, and capital requirements as well as other factors deemed relevant by our board of directors.
 In addition, the Credit Agreement contains covenants that limit our ability to pay dividends or make other distributions on our common stock.